russellsamora/scrollama/README.md

 `index`: The index of the step of all steps

 `progress`: The percent of completion of the step (0 - 1)

-#### scrollama.onContainerEnter(callback)

-Callback that fires when the top of container becomes flush with viewport _or_ the graphic becomes fully in view coming from the bottom of the container.

-The argument of the callback is an object: `{ direction: string }`

-`direction`: 'up' or 'down'

-#### scrollama.onContainerExit(callback)

-Callback that fires when the top of container goes below viewport _or_ the graphic becomes not full in view leaving the bottom of the container.

-The argument of the callback is an object: `{ direction: string }`

-`direction`: 'up' or 'down'

 #### scrollama.offsetTrigger([number])